 One in six older Americans lives below the federal poverty line, according to a recent government analysis.

-At 16%, the proportion of seniors living in poverty is higher than the proportion of all Americans in poverty, according to the Supplemental Poverty Measure Research, an alternative calculation from the U.S. Census Bureau that factors in such traditionally overlooked costs as out-of-pocket medical expenses and taxes that can affect those on fixed incomes.
+At 16%, the proportion of seniors living in poverty is higher than the proportion of all Americans in poverty, according to the Supplemental Poverty Measure Research, an alternative calculation from the U.S. Census Bureau that factors in such traditionally overlooked costs as out-of-pocket medical expenses and taxes that can affect those on fixed incomes."Millions are suffering and millions more are living on the edge of a financial crisis," says Sandra Nathan, of the National Council on Aging, a nonprofit service and advocacy organization.
+"Many seniors desperately need help assessing and navigating the options available to assist them in getting on a pathway to economic security, to meet their basic needs, survive an emergency and afford medical care."

 Cash in your assets